koenderks/rcityviews/README.md

 <img src='https://github.com/koenderks/rcityviews/raw/master/man/figures/logo.png' width='149' height='173' alt='logo' align='right' margin-left='20' margin-right='20'/>

-This provides code and examples to generate minimalistic city views using data from [OpenStreetMap](https://www.openstreetmap.org/).
+This repository is an homage to the programming language `R`, open-source geographic data and the art of map making.
+It provides code and examples to generate minimalistic city views using data from [OpenStreetMap](https://www.openstreetmap.org/).

 * [Latest city view](#latest-city-view)
 * [Installation](#installation)